snapcrafters/ci/get-screenshots/README.md

 # snapcrafters/ci/get-screenshots

-Deploys the snap from `latest/candidate` in a LXD desktop VM, then takes screenshots of the whole desktop, and the most recent active window after the snap was launched.
+Deploys the snap from the specified channel in a LXD desktop VM, then takes screenshots of the whole desktop, and the most recent active window after the snap was launched.
 Screenshots are then committed to [ci-screenshots](https://github.com/snapcrafters/ci-screenshots), and added to a comment on the original call for testing issue.